Classifying nodes and assigning user permissions quick start guide

 The Puppet Enterprise (PE) console enables you to manage nodes groups and users.
 You can create node groups and then assign classes to nodes through those node groups.
 You can connect with an external directory, such as Active Directory or OpenLDAP, and import users and groups, rather than creating and maintaining users and groups in multiple locations.
 You can also create user roles, and assign users to those roles.
 Roles are granted permissions, such as permission to act on node groups.
 When you assign roles to users or user groups, you are granting users permissions in a more organized way.

-In this exercise, you’ll create a new node group, apply rules to the group to define the nodes it will include, and add classes to the group.
+In this exercise, you’ll create a new node group, apply rules to the group to define the nodes it includes, and add classes to the group.
 You’ll also create a new user role and give the role view permissions on your node group.
 Finally, you’ll create a new local user, and assign a user role to that user.
 This exercise doesn’t cover connecting with an OpenLDAP or Active Directory.
-For more information about that, see Working with Role-Based Access Control.
+For more information about that, see Connecting PE with external directory services.

-Note: Users and user groups are not currently deletable.
-And roles are deletable by API, not in the console.
+Note: Roles are deletable by API, not in the console.
 Therefore, we recommend that you try out these steps on a virtual machine.

 It also assumes you’ve installed a *nix module.
 Finally, you must have admin permissions to complete these steps, which include assigning a user to a role.

-- In the PE console, click Nodes > Classification.
+- In the PE console, click Nodes > Classification, then click Add group.

 To add nodes to a node group, you create rules that define which nodes should be included in the group.